Frequently asked questions about Alert

 No, the Alert program is only available to our home insurance policyholders.

-Yes, you’ll receive one free detector for each property insured.
+Yes, you’ll receive one free detector for each location insured.
 You can set up a detector in each property.
 And you can purchase additional detectors for $36 each (plus shipping fees) directly from the app.

 Yes, the detector is yours to keep, even if you switch insurers.